- Rate Movie[Total: 32 Average: 1.5]

 –co-writer John Rogers

 The Catwoman project began development after Batman Returns (1992), with Michelle Pfeiffer set to reprise her role and Tim Burton interested in directing, but it never materialized.
 The property remained dormant until 2001, when Ashley Judd was considered for the role, but that also never made it before the cameras.
 In March 2003, Warner Bros signed Halle Berry as Catwoman and this legendary ‘piece of sh*t, god-awful movie’ quickly went into active development.

 Halle Berry received $12.5 million against 10% of the gross, but did her career no favors by starring in this humiliating fiasco.
 Warner Bros and Village Roadshow financed Catwoman for $100 million and this camp garbage continued the lack of quality control given to the Batman properties, which was thought to have reached it nadir with Batman & Robin (1997).

 The expensive film performed poorly overseas, inline with its domestic gross and cumed $41.9M.
-The worldwide cume was $82.1M and about $45.1M would be returned after theaters take their percentage of the gross, which would not cover P&A costs or any of the budget.
+The worldwide gross was $82.1M.
+WB would see returned about $45.1M after theaters take their percentage of the gross — which would not cover even half of the global P&A costs and the theatrical receipts would not touch the budget.
 Co-financier Roadshow distributed in their home country Australia to a miserable $1.9M and it posted a huge loss for Roadshow.
 In their investor relations report, the estimated earnings of future potential hits Ocean’s 12, Miss Congeniality 2, Constantine and Charlie and the Chocolate Factory, would not be able to cover the losses incurred from Catwoman.
 Roadshow then sold off 50% of its stake in a mall advertising business called Eye Shop, to help offset the loss.